seqcode/chexalign/README.md

 Expected results are named chexalign-test and can be found in the same file.

-You can run the following python scripts to visualize your results.
-Run this to make an alignment figure.
+To visualize your results, you need to download python scripts located [here](https://github.com/seqcode/chexalign/tree/master/pythonscripts) and put these scripts under `chexalign-yeast-example` directory.
+Run [this](https://github.com/seqcode/chexalign/blob/master/pythonscripts/plotStrandSeparateCompositeMultiExpt.py) to make an alignment figure.

 ```{r, engine='sh', count_lines}
 python plotStrandSeparateCompositeMultiExpt.py flist.txt 500 100 normalize
 ```

 `flist.txt` should contain a list of ChExAlign output files.
-Each line should indicate single file path as following:
+Each line should indicate a single file path as following:

 ```{r, engine='sh', count_lines}
 chexalign-test-results/chexalign-test-results_composite.Rap1.txt